2023 NFL schedule release: Bold predictions, takeaways and revenge games for all 32 teams

 San Francisco 49ers

 Quarterback Brock Purdy will start all 17 regular-season games.
 Since coach Kyle Shanahan and general manager John Lynch arrived in 2017, the Niners have gone through an entire season with one starter once (Jimmy Garoppolo in 2019).
 What's more, Purdy is coming off elbow surgery, which has left some wondering if he will even be back in time for Week 1.
-But the Niners are confident in how Purdy's recovery is going, and it's possible for him to be fully cleared as soon as five months post-surgery.
+But the Niners are confident in how Purdy's recovery is going, and it's possible he will be fully cleared as soon as five months after surgery.
 All Purdy has to do after that is stay healthy and productive enough to hold down the job the whole season.
 It's a big ask, but the 49ers' faith in Purdy is very real.
 Read more from Nick Wagoner

 Seattle Seahawks